-Ticket machines were shut down and passengers were allowed to ride the Muni light-rail system for free on Saturday – a busy post-Thanksgiving shopping day for the city – while IT workers scrambled to clean up the mess.
+Ticket machines were shut down and passengers were allowed to ride the Muni light-rail system for free on Saturday – a busy post-Thanksgiving shopping day for the city – while IT workers raced to clean up the mess.

 A variant of the HDDCryptor malware menaced as many as 2,112 computers within the San Francisco Municipal Transportation Agency, the ransomware's masters claimed in email correspondence seen by El Reg.

 These systems appear to include office admin desktops, CAD workstations, email and print servers, employee laptops, payroll systems, SQL databases, lost and found property terminals, and station kiosk PCs.
-We told that the worm-like malware automatically attacked the agency's network, and was able to reach the organization's domain controller and attack network-attached Windows systems.
+We're told that the worm-like malware automatically attacked the agency's network, and was able to reach the organization's domain controller and infiltrate network-attached Windows systems.
 There are roughly 8,500 PCs, Macs and other boxes on the agency's network.